ipsy-md/docs/docs/cluster/cecile/software.md

 ## How to use the stacks

-There are multiple ways to access the stack depending on the control you want over the versions of software you would like to use:

-### Via modules

-For every installed package spack generates a module file in addition, this allows you to use the `module` command to load specific software.
-Unlike the environment method, this method is extremely fast and it allows you to specify the version of the software you prefere.

-!!! note "Software names in the stack"
-    Before loading a module it is advisable to check how the software you are interested in is named in the stack.
-    For example all python software are preceded by `py-`, thus to load `pandas` you need to type: `module load py-pandas`.
-    This naming convention is limited to stack, in your code software must have their usual names.

 === "Current stack:"

+    - Source the `current` stack, by running the following command (please, be aware of the space between the dot and the path)

         ```bash
         . /software/current/env.sh
         ```

-    To see what packages are installed run
+    - Now load a software using `module load <software name>`

         ```bash
-    module avail
+        module load py-pandas
         ```

-    To load a package (in case a specific version is needed, load the version of the software shown by `module avail`)
+    - To see what software is available run the following command

         ```bash
-    module load python
+        module avail
         ```

 === "Experimental stack"

+    - Source the `experimental` stack, by running the following command (please, be aware of the space between the dot and the path)

         ```bash
         . /software/experimental/env.sh
         ```

-    To see what packages are installed run
+    - Now load a software using `module load <software name>` (in case a specific version is needed, check the software version with `module avail`)
         ```bash
-    module avail
+        module load py-pandas
         ```

-    To load a package (in case a specific version is needed, load the version of the software shown by `module avail`)
+    - To see what software is available run the following command

         ```bash
-    module load python
-    ```

-### Load the Ipsy environment

-Instead of loading every package individually, you can activate an evironment containing only the newest version of each package.

-!!!
-Warning "Loading environments takes time"
-    Due to some changes in the package manager (Spack) currently loading an environment is a slow process that could take up to 5 minutes.

-=== "Current stack"

-    ```bash
-    . /software/current/ipsy-env/activate
-    ```

-    Now that the stack has been loaded, you can start each single software.

-    ```bash
-    python
-    ```

-    In order to see which software are available in the environment type the following command:

-    ```bash
         module avail
         ```

-=== "Experimental stack"

-    ```bash
-    . /software/experimental/ipsy-env/activate
-    ```

-    Now that the stack has been loaded, you can start each single software.

-    ```bash
-    python
-    ```

-    In order to see which software are available in the environment type the following command:

-    ```bash
-    module avail
-    ```
+!!! note "Software names in the stack"
+    Before loading a module it is advisable to check how the software you are interested in is called in the stack.
+    For example all python software is preceded by `py-`, thus to load `pandas` you need to type: `module load py-pandas` and `R` software is preceded by `r-`.
+    This naming convention is limited to stack, in your code software must have their usual names.

 ## Matlab software stack